SumoLogic/sumologic-kubernetes-collection-helm-operator/docs/dev/update.md

      ```

 1. Update Helm Operator image in ClusterServiceVersion, please see example [pull request](https://github.com/SumoLogic/sumologic-kubernetes-collection-helm-operator/pull/129).
+Once above steps are done for release candidate version, You will be able to see the rc build in openshift components repo.
+Create PR for updating the release candidate image in ClusterServiceVersion.
+Once PR is merged, retag release candidate starting from step 1.
+Why we are doing this is because, only when updating the release candidate's certified component's image, we will be able to be do local testing.

+1. Test new Helm Operator RC version, please use [this](https://github.com/SumoLogic/sumologic-kubernetes-collection-helm-operator/blob/main/docs/dev/test.md) instruction (please omit first step and use images created for the new Helm Operator version).

+1. Once rc testing is completed, go back to step 1 and tag the actual release tag and certify it.
+Once it's certified proceed with further release steps below.

 1. Prepare pull request to [certified-operators](https://github.com/redhat-openshift-ecosystem/certified-operators), please see [example pull request](https://github.com/redhat-openshift-ecosystem/certified-operators/pull/2754).